Jd8111997/LLM-Agent-for-restaurant-review-analysis/README.md

 AutoGen is a framework that enables the creation of multi-agent workflows involving multiple LLMs.
 Essentially, you can think of it as a way to define "control flows" or "conversation flows" between multiple LLMs.
 This way, you can chain together several individual LLM agents, having them all work together by conversing with each other to accomplish a larger task.
 Through AutoGen, users can define networks of LLM agents, enabling complex reasoning, self-evaluating, data processing pipelines, and much more.

 For the entirety of the work, we **are using GPT-4o-mini model** due to its cost efficiency.
-It will be more than 10X cheaper than using GPT-4o while providing "similar" levels of intelligence, so you can expect to incur a much lower cost.
+It will be more than 10X cheaper than using GPT-4o while providing "similar" levels of intelligence for this project, so you can expect to incur a much lower cost.

 ### Additional Features of AutoGen
 Here are some notable features and keywords of AutoGen: